Employment Opportunities

-Remuneration: $22.00 per hour plus 4% vacation pay and statutory benefits at 35 hours per week.
+Remuneration: $19.00/hour plus 4% vacation pay and statutory benefits for 35 hours per week.

 Job Description/Responsibilities: